 Tell us about working with the Offspring.
 After having a hit record they changed their production team and...

-The rest of this article is only available with an archive subscription or by purchasing back issue #28.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #28.
 For an upcoming year's free subscription, and our current issue on PDF...